sinse100/smart_contract_blockchain_top_tier_conference_paper/README.md

 + Computer Security Foundations Symposium (CSF)
 + International Workshop on Formal Methods for Blockchains (FMBC)
 + International Conference on the Theory and Application of Cryptology and Information Security (Asiacrypt)
++ Symposium On Usable Privacy and Security (SOUPS)
 + etc
   +  AAAI Conference on Artificial Intelligence (AAAI)
   +  Military Communications Conference (MILCOM)